-Learners will be shown how to access these facilities at their induction session, through Academic Writing workshops, and the Research Project module.
+Learners will be shown how to access these facilities at their Induction session and in the first module.

 Assessment Strategies for this programme include:

-- Keeping a reflective journal during the programme.
+- Keeping a reflective journal during the programme, creative portfolios.

-This Bachelor of Arts (Hons) in Holistic Counselling and Psychotherapy, 1-year, 60 credit, NFQ-L8, programme is validated by the Quality and Qualifications Ireland (QQI).
+This Bachelor of Arts (Hons) in Holistic Counselling and Psychotherapy, 4-year, NFQ-Level 8 programme – 240 ECTS – is validated by Quality and Qualifications Ireland (QQI).

-Learner protection for participants on this programme is provided in accordance with Part 6 of the Qualifications and Quality Assurance (Education and Training) Act 2012.
+Learner protection for this programme is provided in accordance with Part 6 of the Qualifications and Quality Assurance (Education and Training) Act 2012.